Real estate maintenance costs in Cyprus: the price of owning a place on Aphrodite’s island

 A 100 m2 in the centre of Limassol can be rented out for around €2,650 per month.
 In this case, the total annual income will be €31,800, and the owner’s net profit after deducting €5,088 of tax and €2,376 of maintenance costs will be €24,336.

-The calculations given above can be relevant for the following apartment:
+The calculations given above can be relevant for the apartment within walk from the sea.

 Cyprus real estate costs